MADE-Apps/MADE.NET/docs/articles/intro.md

 - EntityBaseExtensions, for configuring entity types with EF Core model builders including UTC date property configuration.
 - QueryableExtensions, for pagination and dynamic ordering of queries.
 - UtcDateTimeConverter, to help with the storing of entity model dates in a UTC format.
+- ISoftDeletable, for adding soft-delete support to entities with automatic query filtering and deletion interception.
+- IAuditableEntity, for tracking who created and last updated entities with automatic audit info management.

 <span class="button">